 5 Intelligence Gathering Tools to Improve Security Risk Assessments

 These 5 tools fall into 1 or more of the intelligence categories from above.
 They are all free to use and can greatly improve intelligence gathering in any size private security company.
-For more in-depth information on these tools and other intelligence gathering tips, make sure to sign up for this free security risk assessment training on January 20th.
+For more in-depth information on these tools and other intelligence gathering tips, make sure to sign up for this free security risk assessment training.

 Map Compare is an IMINT tool that gives you access to dozens of different map types and allows you to compare them side-by-side.
 For example, the picture above shows New York City from 3 perspectives: bike paths/lanes, public transit routes, and a satellite image.